princenyeche/jiraone/report.md

 ```

-* generate a report, get all project list and users within a project as well as their corresponding project role in the project.
+* Generate a report, get all project list and users within a project as well as their corresponding project role in the project.

 ```python
 from jiraone import LOGIN, PROJECT